kyosek/CFXplorer/README.rst

 Examples
 --------

-- More comprehensive example can be found in the `examples folder <https://github.com/kyosek/focus/blob/master/examples/focus_example.py>`_.
+- Comprehensive examples can be found in the `examples folder <https://github.com/kyosek/focus/blob/master/examples/focus_example.py>`_.
 - Kaggle notebook example can be found `here <https://www.kaggle.com/code/kyosukemorita/focus-cfe-example>`_.
 - Below is demonstrated a comparison of before and after FOCUS is applied to feature set from the example given above.